Get to know the project root element

 Export Project Definitions

-Exports all project definitions of the project (see chapter "Export and import Project Definitions").
+Exports all project definitions of the project (check out "Export and import Project Definitions").

 Import Project Definitions

-Imports project definitions into the project (see chapter "Export and import Project Definitions").
+Imports project definitions into the project (check out "Export and import Project Definitions").
 This procedure overwrites existing project definitions.

 Import Subset

-Imports a subset into Tosca Commander (see chapter "Import a subset").
+Imports a subset into Tosca Commander (check out "Import a subset").
 If you import a .tsu subset, it gets imported and merged.

 Import External Objects

-Imports externally generated objects into Tosca Commander (see chapter "Importing external objects").
+Imports externally generated objects into Tosca Commander (check out "Importing external objects").

 XEngines Migration - Update project to current version

-Migrates your existing XModules to be compatible with the current Tricentis Tosca version (chapter "XEngine migrations").
+Migrates your existing XModules to be compatible with the current Tricentis Tosca version ("XEngine migrations").

 Connect to Exploratory Testing Server

-Connects to the Exploratory Testing Server (see chapter "Connect to Exploratory Testing Server").
+Connects to the Exploratory Testing Server (check out "Connect to Exploratory Testing Server").

 Prepare for Integration

-Prepares your workspace prior to synchronizing objects with SAP Solution Manager (see chapter "Define connection properties in Tricentis Tosca").
+Prepares your workspace prior to synchronizing objects with SAP Solution Manager (check out "Define connection properties in Tricentis Tosca").

 SAP Solution Manager